RAMGuide/TheRamGuide-WIP-/Timings.md

 Common myths:
-There is are many different common myths for a 'minimum' tRAS value, and none of these rules are right.
-As mentioned before tRAS is a minimum delay, meaning command periods can go over this value without a problem.
-It isn't a fixed value that dictates anything like many have been lead to believe.
+There is are many different common myths for a 'minimum' tRAS value or a value to set tRAS too based off other timings, and none of these rules are correct.
+As mentioned before tRAS is a minimum command period delay, meaning the command periods can go over this value without a problem.
+It isn't a fixed value that dictates a fixed time period like many have been lead to believe.
 Common 'rules' for a minimum tRAS I have heard are the following:

 CL + tRCD = tRAS